42Crunch/resources/conformance-scan/aws-batch-deployment/README.md

 aws cloudformation deploy --template-file cluster-vpc-batch.yaml --stack-name job-stack
 ```

-Then, you need to define the JobQueue and compute environment (which in this case is Fargate) - Note that the stack-name created above (job-stack) needs to be passed as the NetworkStackName  parameter (as several infrastructure/security resources are referenced in this template)
+Next, you need to define the JobQueue and compute environment, which in this case is Fargate - Note that the stack-name created above (**job-stack**) needs to be passed as the NetworkStackName  parameter (as several infrastructure/security resources are referenced in this template).

 ```shell
 aws cloudformation deploy --template-file scan-job.yaml --stack-name scan-job --parameter-overrides NetworkStackName=job-stack  --capabilities CAPABILITY_NAMED_IAM